 01 of 04

-This is a specific type of gate-leg (see below), drop-leaf table, characterized by two prominent wing-shaped braces which swing out to support the drop leaves.
+This is a specific type of gate-leg (see more specifics below), drop-leaf table which is characterized by two prominent wing-shaped braces that swing out to support the drop leaves.
 It is usually smaller and lighter than a conventional gate-leg table.
-These would typically be used in a breakfast area or other small dining space, accommodating only two to four chairs, and would serve as an accent table when not in use.
+A table like this would typically be used in a breakfast area or other small dining space, accommodating only two to four chairs, and would serve as an accent table when not in use.

-Butterfly tables are also characterized by splayed legs, which add to the sense of movement created... by the wings.
-The table top itself can be oval or square, sometimes with a drawer.
+Butterfly tables are also characterized by splayed legs, which add... to the sense of movement created by the wings.
+The table top itself can be oval or square, sometimes with a drawer as shown in the illustration.
 Legs are usually turned, connected with a plain or ringed box-stretcher, and rest on ball or bun feet or castors.

 02 of 04